sosiristseng/sosiristseng.github.io/docs/applications/command-line/robocopy.md

   - command-line
 ---

-[Robocopy](https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/robocopy) is a file-copying command-line tool built in Windows.
+[Robust copy (robocopy)](https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/robocopy) is a file-copying command-line tool baked in Windows 10+.

+## Usage

 To see its commands